kwami-labs/kwami/docs/QUICKSTART.md

 1. **Try Different Voices**: Browse the [ElevenLabs Voice Library](https://elevenlabs.io/voice-library)
 2. **Create Custom Personalities**: Use the personality templates as a starting point
-3. **Experiment with States**: Different states create different visual behaviors
+3. **Experiment with States**: Different states create different visual behaviors (neutral, listening, thinking, speaking)
 4. **Adjust Voice Settings**: Play with stability, similarity, and style for different effects
+5. **Interactive Touch**: Click the blob to see liquid physics, double-click to toggle listening mode
+6. **Configure Animations**: Fine-tune touch strength, duration, and transition speed for custom feel
+7. **Export Your Creation**: Download your customized blob as GLB for use in other 3D tools
+8. **Use Background Images**: Set custom background images to match your theme

 ---